ehmicky/autoserver/docs/functions.md

 module.exports = getDefaultValue;
 ```

-User variables can be functions themselves:
+Server-specific variables can be functions themselves:
-  - function variables (including other user variables) will be passed as
+  - function variables (including other server-specific variables) will be
-    the first argument like any other function
+    passed as the first argument like any other function
-  - function variables will be available only for user variables that are
+  - function variables will be available only for server-specific variables
-    functions, as opposed to objects with function members.
+    that are functions, as opposed to objects with function members.
   - if the function is [inline](#inline-functions), positional arguments are
     passed using the variables `arg1`, `arg2`, etc.